Lin0x/stormpath-sdk-java/docs/source/quickstart.rst

 #if( $servlet )

-This step allows you to deploy Stormpath *without a single line of code or configuration*.
+This step allows you to use Stormpath *without a single line of code or configuration*.
 How amazing is that?

 Using your favorite dependency resolution build tool like Maven or Gradle, ensure your web (.war) project/module depends on ``${maven.project.artifactId}-${maven.project.version}.jar``.
 For example: